Launching a Baseline Token

 IBLV - Initial Baseline Value Event

-Each Baseline token will undergo a fixed-price auction in order to source the initial capital needed to set up the liquidity pool.
+Each Baseline token will undergo an originination event in order to source the initial capital needed to set up the liquidity pool.
+This origination could be coordinated launches that are special Baseline launches, token migrations, or new tokens launched with a project.
 The presale will have a capital limit and allowlist to ensure fair participation and distribution of tokens.

 Liquidity Configuration